citahub/cita/docs/en-US/chain/config_tool.md

   - `checkCreateContractPermission` : contract create permission switch
   - `checkQuota` : quota switch
   - `checkFeeBackPlatform` : feeback switch, the default is `false`, which means return to the address of consensus node, while `true` means return to a certain address set by chain owner
+  - `autoExec` : autoExec switch, the default is `false`. while `true` means turn on the autoExec feature
   - `chainOwner` : a certain address set by chain owner, used when `checkFeeBackPlatform` is `true`
   - `chainName` : the name of the chain
   - `chainId` : chain Id